 - demonstrate strong verbal, written, and interpersonal communication skills and design for usability and customer satisfaction according to the client’s targeted audience requirements when developing and deploying computer/mobile simulations, 3D models, animations, or games

-Graduates may qualify for employment as designers, artists, animators, programmers, database administrators, testers, quality assurance analysts, engineers and administrators in the entertainment industry, the health care industry, engineering, forensics, education, NASA and government agencies.
+Graduates may work as designers, concept and graphic artists, animators, programmers, database administrators, testers, quality assurance analysts, as well as engineers and administrators in the game development industry, entertainment industry, the healthcare industry, engineering, forensics, education, NASA, and government agencies.